-Table 4-4 lists the number of validated samples collected at each location, the maximum value observed, and the annual average concentration.
-Validated samples are those not rejected due to equipment malfunction or other factors (e.g., a battery failure in the sampler, frozen or supersaturated silica gel, or the loss of sample during preparation at the contract analytical laboratory).
-Airborne tritium samples were collected biweekly from each sampling station during 2005.
-The average tritium concentrations at all of the sampling locations were less than the typical MDL, which ranged from 1.0 to 6.0 pCi/m3.
-The collected data demonstrate that there were no significant differences in ambient tritium concentrations on site or at the site boundary.
-Observed concentrations of tritium at the sampling stations in 2005 were comparable to concentrations observed in 2004.
+annual average concentration.
+Validated samples are those not rejected due to equipment malfunction or other factors (e.g., a battery failure in the sampler, frozen or supersaturated silica gel, insufficient sample volumes, or the loss of sample during preparation at the contract analytical laboratory).
+Airborne tritium samples were collected every two weeks from each sampling station during 2007.
+The average tritium concentrations at all of the sampling locations were less than the typical MDL, which ranged from